Farwaykorse/fwkSudoku/docs/Configuration.md

 Warnings for precompiled.cpp are less strict were needed for external libraries.

-*Format*:
+**Document format**:
 Flags currently not enabled are marked with a `--`.
 Flags not set for all translation units are marked with a `*`.
 ````
-/w44062 enumerator 'identifier' in switch of enum 'enumeration'is not handled
+/w44062 enumerator 'identifier' in switch of enum 'enumeration' is not handled
         and there is no default label (C4061 would always require a case label).
 /w34191 'operator/operation': unsafe conversion from 'type of expression' to
         'type required'